kreauniv/comp350/source/shell.rst

 manual page for the ``ls`` command giving details of all its parameters and what they are for.

+.. admonition:: **Note**

-.. admonition:: **Note**: You are NOT expected to know by heart what the flags of various commands are and what they do.
-You can always look them up using ``man`` or ``<cmd> --help`` when you need to. **In fact, you should expect to do a LOT more reading of manuals than writing of code!!**, at least in the early stages of mastery.
+   You are NOT expected to know by heart what the flags of various commands are and what they do.
+You can always look them up using ``man`` or ``<cmd>
+   --help`` when you need to. **In fact, you should expect to do a LOT more reading of manuals than writing of code!!**, at least in the early stages of mastery.

 Google
 ~~~~~~